-- 29) Fit the fixing captive nuts into the moulded channel on the underside of the roof.
-Slightly reducing of the width of the captive nuts will make their fitment easier, however don't overdo it as you don't want them sliding about when trying to screw the floor in place, nor have them dropping out! - Assuming everything has been assembled accurately the roof should fit neatly against the cab molding at the front with the rear flush with outer face of the end.
+30.2) Fit the floor fixing captive nuts into the moulded channel on the underside of the roof.

+Slightly reducing of the width of the captive nuts will make their fitment easier, however don't overdo it as you don't want them sliding about when trying to screw the floor in place, nor have them dropping out!
+A third captive nut is included as an alternative method of preventing the floor from sagging in the middle once all the underframe castings are in place, .

+31) Assuming everything has been assembled accurately the roof should fit neatly against the cab molding at the front with the rear overhanging the end.
 When the roof is in place the top of the sides will locate in the groove under the gutter.
 You may find the central moulded channel on the underside of the roof needs trimming back to enable to roof to fit between the cab and the rear end moulding.
 Fix the roof in place by initially applying solvent from the inside along the joint of the cab/roof moulding then along the joint between the roof and the side molding, again from the inside.
 Be very generous with the solvent here as the ABS can be reluctant to soften.